Debt Consolidation

 How has Debt Consolidation helped others?

-This is a real life story from Bob a customer who was able to avoid bankruptcy and clear his revenue debts with funds raised by a secured loan:
+This is a testimonial from Bob, a customer who was able to avoid bankruptcy and clear his revenue debts with funds raised by a secured loan:

 “I had ignored my financial affairs, had significant tax debts and was facing possible bankruptcy.
 The Revenue were owed £43,650 which related to VAT and self assessment tax and penalties for a period from March 2009 to April 2015.
 The TDA team asked HMR & C to hold action for 3 weeks to allow me to look into my options.
 TDA referred me to Loan.co.uk who were able to help me very quickly secure enough funding through a secured loan to clear my revenue debts.
 Bankruptcy would have meant I lost all my equity in my property of £170,000.
 I also had an interest in an investment property which I was able to protect.
 I learnt a valuable lesson and now am up to date with my tax.”